bergloman/qtopology-extras/README.md

 ## Intro

-These extensions are written in Typescript and c.

-Contains the following extensions:
+This repository contains the following extensions:

+- Bolts that perform streaming operations such as windowing.
 - Bolts performing anomaly detection.
-- Spouts that connect to Kafka queues.
+- Spouts that connect to Kafka topics.
+- Bolts that publish to Kafka topics.